Ferrovial: 21st century

+In the town of El Salado, Colombia, the company built a water system as part of the Social Infrastructures program: a solar-powered aqueduct.

 Ignacio Madridejos was appointed as the new CEO of the company in 2019.
-The sale of Broad spectrum to Ventia for €303 million of Equity Value was also announced.
+Broadspectrum was sold to Ventia for €303 million.
 The RiverLinx consortium, which Ferrovial participates in, was chosen to manage the Silvertown Tunnel in London.

-The start of the new '20s were marked by the fight against COVID-19.
-The company established the "Ferrovial Together COVID-19" fund, through which it donated €8.7 million to fight the pandemic through social, health-related, and research spheres.
 In October 2021, Ferrovial launched its new Energy Infrastructure and Mobility business unit.
-That year, the divestment of the Services business unit also began with the sale of its Environmental business in Spain and Portugal to PreZero.
-The company was awarded the construction of a section of the Sydney Metro for €1.240 billion.
-In the field of innovation, Ferrovial launched the AIVIA initiative for developing the 5G roads of the future; it renewed its agreement with MIT for another five years and with Lilium for developing a network of more than 10 vertiports in the United States.
+It sold its Environmental business in Spain and Portugal to PreZero.
+The company began construction of a section of the Sydney Metro for €1.240 billion.
+Ferrovial launched the AIVIA initiative for developing the 5G roads of the future; it renewed its agreement with MIT for another five years and with Lilium for developing a network of more than 10 vertiports (vertical takeoff urban airports) in the United States.

+In July 2022, the company was fined €38.5 million, along with five other contractors, by the Comisión Nacional de los Mercados y la Competencia (CNMC) for bidding collusion in public tenders for building and civil infrastructure works.

+In April 2023, the company announced that it was moving its headquarters from Madrid to Amsterdam.

+In November 2023, the company announced the sale of its 25% stake in Heathrow Airport for £2.37 billion.
+The equity is intended to be sold to Ardian, which would acquire 15%, and Saudi Arabia's Public Investment Fund, which would acquire the remaining 10%.
+It was reported that Ferrovial expects to complete the sale by mid-2024, which is subject to regulatory conditions.
+On 15 December 2024, it was reported that Ardian and PIF have successfully acquired 22.6% and 15% respectively of stakes in Heathrow Airport for a combined US$4.12 billion from Ferrovial and some shareholders in FGP TopCo.